EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The initialization vector IV_i is a CBOR bstr.
 It’s the output of the EDHOC-Key-Derivation function as defined in {{key-der}}.

 * The plaintext is a CBOR bstr.
 Assuming the application data is omitted, in the symmetric case the plaintext is the empty byte string h'', and in the asymmetric case the plaintext is &lt;&lt; ~protected, signature &gt;&gt;.
-For instance, if protected = h'a10140' and signature = h'050607', then plaintext = h'a1014043050607'.
+For instance, if protected = h'a10140' and signature = h'050607' CBOR encoding 0x43050607), then plaintext = h'a1014043050607'.

 * The external_aad is a CBOR bstr.
 It is always set to aad_i.